dcbaker/cython/docs/src/userguide/memoryviews.rst

 .. literalinclude:: ../../examples/userguide/memoryviews/not_none.pyx

-Cython will reject incompatible buffers automatically, e.g. passing a three dimensional buffer into a function that requires a two dimensional buffer will raise a ``ValueError``.
+Cython0 will reject incompatible buffers automatically, e.g. passing a three dimensional buffer into a function that requires a two dimensional buffer will raise a ``ValueError``.